 Disclosure: Dr. Stern receives consulting fees from Biogen (as a member of the Alzheimer's Disease Advisory Board) and from Eli Lilly (as a member of the Executive Committee for AZD3293 Alzheimer's Disease Studies).
 All other authors have nothing to disclose

-*News Release by Boston University School of Medicine: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Boston University School of Medicine).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.